akauppi/GroundLevel-firebase-es/packages/app/README.md

 $ npm test
 ```

-`npm test` launches the same local server as `npm run dev`, and runs Cypress tests on it.
+`npm test` launches a DC environment in the background.
+It remains running until a `npm run dev:start` would shut it down.
+This reduces the startup time, in case you were to run `npm test` multiple times.

 ### Test based development